Andrew Garfield has come a long way since his days as The Amazing Spiderman. He used to resist religion. Now, he tells a different story.

-In his newest film, Silence, Garfield plays Sebastian Rodriguez—a role in which he had to lose more than 40 pounds to play.
+In a more recent film, Silence, Andrew Garfield plays Sebastian Rodriguez—a role in which he had to lose more than 40 pounds to play.

-In preparation for his newest acting role, Garfield practiced the spiritual exercises of St. Ignatius, and in the process found himself “falling in love” with Jesus.
+In preparation for the role, Garfield practiced the spiritual exercises of St. Ignatius, and in the process found himself “falling in love” with Jesus.

 He told America Magazine, “I felt so bad for [Jesus] and angry on his behalf when I finally did meet him, because everyone has given him such a bad name… And he has been used for so many dark things.”